unstoppabledomains/dev-docs/developer-toolkit/direct-blockchain-calls/resolve-unstoppable-domain-names.md

 * Configure Ethers.js library
 * Make a call and fetch the data

-Let’s visualize the resolution process using some of the simplest tools a web developer has: knowledge of `HTML` and `javascript`.
+Let’s visualize the resolution process using some of the simplest tools a web developer has: knowledge of `HTML` and `JavaScript`.

 ## Initialize the project folder <a href="#e120" id="e120"></a>